N. P. Mohammed: Biography

-N. P. Mohammed was born on 1 July 1929 at Koondungal, in the present-day Kozhikode district of the south Indian state of Kerala to N. P. Abu, a freedom fighter, and Imbichi Pathumma Beevi.
+N. P. Mohammed was born on 1 July 1928 at Koondungal, in the present-day Kozhikode district of the south Indian state of Kerala to N. P. Abu, a freedom fighter, and Imbichi Pathumma Beevi.
 N. P. Moideen, a noted politician and a member of Kerala Legislative Assembly, was his brother.
-Mohammed did his schooling at the local school in Koondungal, Basel Mission School, Parappanangadi, and Ganapathi School, Kozhikode before completing college education at Zamorin's Guruvayurappan College.
+Mohammed did his schooling at the local school in Koondungal, Basel Mission School, Parappanangadi, and Ganapathi School, Kozhikode before completing his college education at Zamorin's Guruvayurappan College.
 He started his career as a clerk at a co-operative society but soon moved to the Housing Board Co-operative Society, Kozhikode where he served for the next three decades before superannuating from service as its secretary.
 He served as the resident editor of Kerala Kaumudi and was associated with a number of publications such as Navasahithi, Nireekshanam, Gopuram, Pradeepam and Jagratha where he served as the member of their editorial boards.

-Mohammed was married to Imbichi Pathumma, the marriage taking place in 1952 and the couple had seven children, including writer and academic, N. P. Hafiz Mohamad Mohammed died on 3 January 2003, at the age of 74, succumbing to pneumonia at a private hospital in Kozhikode.
+Mohammed was married to Imbichi Pathumma, the marriage taking place in 1952 and the couple had seven children, including the writer and academic N. P. Hafiz Mohamad.
+Mohammed died on 3 January 2003, at the age of 74, succumbing to pneumonia at a private hospital in Kozhikode.
 His mortal remains were laid to rest at Kannamparambu Kabarstan, in the presence of his friends and dignitaries including M. T. Vasudevan Nair, U. A. Khader, P. Valsala, K. T. Mohammed, Sukumar Azhikode, M. M. Basheer, P. V. Gangadharan and U. K. Kumaran.